oicr-gsi/cbioportal_tools/src/README.md

   -h, --help            show this help message and exit -d, --default         Prevents need for user input by trying to parse study
-                        ID, you must follow format indicated in the help if you use this
+                        ID, you must follow format indicated in the help if you use this. **This tag is not recommended and cannot be used alongside -c.
+If you do -c takes precedence.
+  -c , --cli            Command Line Input, the description, name, short_name
+                        and type_of_cancer in semi-colon separated values.
+                        Input needs to be wrapped with ''.e.g. -c 'GECCO Samples sequenced and analyzed at OICR;Genetics and Epidemiology of Colorectal Cancer
+                        Consortium;GECCO;colorectal'
+  -v, --verbose         Makes program verbose

 Required Arguments:
   -s , --study-id       This is the cancer study ID, a unique string.
 Please
                         use the format gene_lab_year. e.g.brca_gsi_2019 or
                         mixed_tgl_2020
   -o , --study-output-folder
-  						The folder you want to export this generated
-                        data_samples.txt file to.
+                        The folder you want to export this generated data_samples.txt file to.
 Generally this will be the main folder of the study being generated.
 If left blank this will generate it wherever you run the